neoforged/Documentation/versioned_docs/version-1.21.5/concepts/events.md

 While most events are posted on the `NeoForge.EVENT_BUS`, some events are posted on the mod event bus instead.
 These are generally called mod bus events.
 Mod bus events can be distinguished from regular events by their superinterface `IModBusEvent`.

 The mod event bus is passed to you as a parameter in the mod constructor, and you can then subscribe mod bus events to it.
-If you use `@EventBusSubscriber`, the event will automatically be subscribed to the correct bus.
+If you use `@EventBusSubscriber`, you can also set the bus as an annotation parameter, like so: `@EventBusSubscriber(bus = Bus.MOD, modid = "yourmodid")`.
+The default bus is `Bus.GAME`.

 ### The Mod Lifecycle